Raee14/TCS--Online-Retail-Analysis/README.md

 # TCS-Online-Retail-Analysis
 I recently participated in the Tata Group Virtual Job Simulation at Forage, focusing on Data Visualization: Empowering Business with Effective Insights.
 My mission?
 Transform raw data into clear and impactful visuals, answering crucial questions posed by the CEO and CMO.

-### TCS Job Simulation: Unveiling Data Insights with Power BI
-Excited to share insights I uncovered from business data in  Tata Group's Data Visualisation: Empowering Business with Effective Insights on Forage.
-My mission?
-Transform raw data into clear and impactful visuals, answering crucial questions posed by the CEO and CMO.

 ## Data Detective Tools:
 - Power BI: The workhorse for creating dynamic and visually compelling data analysis.